-Reporting with Schedule L set(s) of books.
+Combined Reporting of Schedule L set(s) of books.
 Question D filers.
 All foreign banks (and any other foreign corporation that reports on Part I, line 4, the financial results from the set(s) of books used in preparing Form 1120-F, Schedule L, excluding disregarded entities), must attach a schedule that identifies each book (e.g., New York Branch, International Banking Facility, Cayman Branch) and its net income (loss) that is included on Part I, line 4.
 However, if a foreign bank in its ordinary business practice prepares a consolidation of one or more books required to be reported on Schedule L, such consolidated results may be reported on line 4 in lieu of reporting the separate results for each book in the consolidation.
 If a consolidation of reportable books does not exist, then transactions recorded between these books must be separately eliminated and shown in the aggregate as a separate reconciling elimination line item on this schedule.
-Do not include eliminations for transactions with disregarded entities reported on line 5.
-Report on line 8, the eliminations for transactions between set(s) of books reported on line 4 and disregarded entities reported on line 5.
+In such a case, report on line 8 the eliminations for transactions between set(s) of books reported on line 4 and includible disregarded entities reported on line 5.